codr7/shi/README.md

 Prints `what` followed by newline to standard output.

 ## VM
-The VM is primarily stack based, using registers for bindings; and provides the following operations.
-Note that all implementations allow adding new operations from user code.
+The VM is primarily stack based, using registers for bindings.

 ### Operations
+Note that all implementations allow easily adding new operations from user code.

 #### Benchmark [rounds, end pc]
 Evaluate `rounds` times from the next operation to `end pc` and push elapsed time on stack.